 - Bathroom remodel ideas

-- What to ask your bathroom remodel pro
+- What to ask a bathroom remodel pro

 Like a home renovation, the unique requirements, materials, and scope of project mean the average cost of a bathroom remodel ranges widely.
 Contractors or plumbers will probably have to take a look in person before they can provide a free estimate for the renovation.

-To remodel a small bathroom, the national average cost is between $1,250 and $3,500.
+The average cost of a small bathroom remodel is $1,250-$3,500.
 Smaller spaces mean less material, labor or installation costs.
-Simple projects like tile replacement, sink replacement, and updating light fixtures can improve the look and feel of your bathroom at a lower cost and time commitment.
+Simple projects like tile replacement, sink replacement and updating light fixtures can improve the look and feel of your bathroom at a lower cost and time commitment.

 However, if you plan to add more square footage to your bathroom, that's where the expenses can really add up.
 Expanding the size of an existing small bathroom increases the total cost of a bathroom renovation project and lengthens the job's timeline.
 Some expansions may require permits, too, which may cost an additional fee and take time to secure.